wa1tnr/camelforth-rp2040-aU/README.md

-# camelforth-rp2040-aU   UNSTABLE   0.1.3-pre-alpha   Wed Feb 10 04:08:51 UTC 2021
+# camelforth-rp2040-aU   UNSTABLE   0.1.4-pre-alpha   Tue Feb 16 15:34:07 UTC 2021

-UNSTABLE version - new feature: LED blinking.

 CamelForth in C, by Dr. Brad Rodriguez

+UNSTABLE version

+ new feature: no-error getKey()

+     improved: rp2040_pico_getkey_usb.inc

 Reasonably well debugged - functional Forth interpreter.

-There is one bug where it crashes unexpectedly, after a decently long runtime.  maybe 'run' gets set by .. don't know.
+There was one bug where it crashes unexpectedly, after a decently long runtime.  'getchar()' in the upstream pico-sdk now has a bug report filed.

-Seems to print endless nulls '@' but have not captured to log to verify that's what it is.

 Port: rp2040, Raspberry Pi Pico target board, February, 2021.

+older entries in this README.md, follows (from prior to 17 Feb Wed 16:29 UTC).

 # PARENT was camelforth-rp2040-a    0.1.1-pre-alpha   Tue Feb 9 05:28:31 UTC 2021